pytorch/serve/kubernetes/kserve/mnist_readme.md

 ```

 ## Starting Torchserve
-To serve an Inference Request for Torchserve using the KFServing Spec, follow the below:
+To serve an Inference Request for Torchserve using the KServe Spec, follow the below:

 * create a config.properties file and specify the details as shown:
 ```